Census stirs Balkan melting pot

 Bosnia's last census was in 1991, before the war killed an estimated 100,000 people and displaced around 2 million.

-A new count could have ramifications for the unwieldy, highly decentralised system of ethnic power-sharing enshrined in the 1995 Dayton peace accords.
+A new count could have ramifications for the unwieldy, highly decentralized system of ethnic power-sharing enshrined in the 1995 Dayton peace accords.

 In Albania, ethnicity was taboo under the Stalinist regime of Enver Hoxha.